Opinion | Trump is trying to cast doubt on an election he might lose

 “Someone will say the president just won Nevada.
 ‘Oh, wait a minute!
 We just discovered 100,000 ballots!
 Every vote will be counted!’
 Yeah, but we don’t know where these freaking votes came from,” Mr. Barr said.
 In the same interview in which he sought to discredit the mail-in balloting that several states use exclusively and have for years without major incident, Mr. Barr accused “liberals” of “creating an incendiary situation where there will be loss of confidence in the vote.”

-“Our democracy’s enemies, foreign and domestic, want us to concede in advance that our voting systems are faulty or fraudulent,” Dan Coats, Mr. Trump’s former director of national intelligence, wrote in a New York Times op-ed published Thursday.
+“Our democracy’s enemies, foreign and domestic, want us to concede in advance that our voting systems are faulty or fraudulent,” Daniel Coats, Mr. Trump’s former director of national intelligence, wrote in a New York Times op-ed published Thursday.
 “No American, and certainly no American leader, should want such an outcome.
 Total destruction and sowing salt in the earth of American democracy is a catastrophe well beyond simple defeat and a poison for generations,” he wrote.
 No need to name the leader he had in mind.

 Mr. Coats then endorsed an idea we proposed previously: “a supremely high-level bipartisan and nonpartisan commission to oversee the election” that would monitor voting and vote counting and “confirm for the public that the laws and regulations governing them have been scrupulously and expeditiously followed — or that violations have been exposed and dealt with.”